Emissions Trading Scheme reviews

 Currently, landowners with less than 50 hectares of pre-1990 forest land can apply for an exemption from deforestation liabilities.
 However, it has been difficult to apply this to multiply-owned land in trusts, and Māori freehold land under the Te Ture Whenua Māori Act 1993.

-The Government has also announced a number of improvements to the overall ETS and will be considering additional improvements in 2019.
+The Government has also announced other improvements to the overall ETS and will be considering more in 2019.

 Information on these changes is available on the Ministry for the Environment (MfE) website.